Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_ligand_CHARMMff/README.md

 in a reasonable amount of time.
 Feel free to change the parameters according to what is better for your system.

-&general   # (1)
+&general
+sys_name="Prot-Lig-CHARMM",
+startframe=1,
+endframe=4,
-startframe=1, endframe=11, verbose=2,
+verbose=2,
 /
 &pb
-# radiopt=0 is recommended which means using radii from the prmtop file
+# radiopt=0 is recommended which means using radii from the prmtop file for both the PB calculation and for the NP
-# for both the PB calculation and for the NP calculation
+# calculation
 istrng=0.15, fillratio=4.0, radiopt=0
 /
 ```

-1.  :man_raising_hand: I'm a code annotation!
-I can contain `code`, __formatted
-    text__, images, ... basically anything that can be written in Markdown.

 !!! warning "Remember"
     `radiopt = 0` is recommended which means using radii from the `prmtop` file